 Picture the scene: you’ve expanded your business tenfold in less than a year and you now employ dozens of people, with more roles to be filled in the coming months.
-As you create files and fill them with onboarding paperwork for the 15th time today, it dawns on you that this would all be a lot easier to manage if your employee data was stored and managed online in a centralised database.
+As you create files and fill them with onboarding paperwork for the 15th time today, it dawns on you that this would all be a lot easier to manage, and way more environmentally sustainable, if you ditched all the paperwork and instead stored and managed your employee data online in a centralised database.

-That, my friends, is what an HR information system does.
-They help you automate your processes and bring all your employee data into one centralised online system.
-Gone are the days of an assortment of documents, forms, spreadsheets and more pilling on your desks.
-You can now work faster and smarter by transferring all your employee data onto one simple system.
+In a nutshell is what an HR information system does for your business.
+HR information systems help you to automate your processes and bring all your employee data into one centralised, easy to manage online system.
+Gone are the days of recording and storing employee information on an assortment of documents, forms, spreadsheets and more piled high on your desk or in a filing cabinet in a back office somewhere.
+HR information systems take away the pain of managing employee information.
+You can now work faster and smarter by transferring all your employee data onto one simple HR information system.

-Plus, you get to have a nice and clean desk; what more could you want?
-Well, here’s 4 more reasons why you need an HR system:
+Plus, you get to have a nice, clean and clear desk that isn’t a potential GDPR risk; what more could you want?
+Well, here’s 4 more reasons why you need an HR information system:

 Become more productive

 Let’s face it, a lot of the time we perform the same mundane tasks over and over again with little to no variation.
-HR systems automate a lot of these tasks, such as attendance tracking and annual leave requests, giving you more time to focus on what matters.
+HR information systems automate a lot of these tasks through intuitive one-click workflows, which makes tasks such as attendance tracking and annual leave booking quicker and simpler.

 Make better, more informed decisions